Samsung/mTower/README.md

 ---
 ## 2. License
-mTower software consists of multiple components that are individually available under different licensing terms.
+ of multiple components that are individually available nder different licensing terms.
+Terms for each individual file are listed at the beginnings of corresponding files; also, all licenses are listed in mTower software consists of multiple components that are individually available under different licensing terms.
 Terms for each individual file are listed at the beginnings of corresponding files; also, all licenses are listed in